sblabkribb/biofoundry_workflows/workflows/workflows_en.md

 ## Build

+- **WB005**: Nucleotide Quantification
+  - This workflow quantifies nucleic acids (DNA, RNA, and oligonucleotides) and assesses purity using UV absorbance (A260/A280, A260/A230) and fluorometric dye-based assays with spectrophotometers or microplate readers.
+It can support 96/384-well plate formats for high-throughput normalization and quality control prior to downstream steps such as assembly, PCR, sequencing, and cloning.

 - **WB010**: DNA Oligomer Assembly
   - This workflow focuses on assembling DNA oligomers into sequences that are several kilobases in length.
 The procedure typically begins with an oligomer pool and involves precise techniques to ensure accurate assembly of the desired DNA sequence.

 - **WB020**: DNA Library Construction
   - This workflow involves creating designed DNA mutant libraries, metagenomic libraries, or pathway libraries.
 It includes methods such as combinatorial and random mutagenesis to generate diverse DNA libraries for various applications.

+- **WB025**: Sequencing Library Preparation
+  - This workflow prepares DNA or cDNA/RNA libraries for next-generation sequencing (NGS).
+Typical steps include fragmentation (or amplicon input), end-repair/A-tailing, adapter ligation, and barcoding/indexing (native barcode multiplexing), followed by cleanup, size selection, quantification, and normalization/pooling.
+It supports 96/384-well automation and outputs sequencing-ready, quality-controlled libraries for downstream NGS runs.

 - **WB030**: DNA Assembly
   - This workflow is dedicated to assembling double-stranded DNA fragments into sequences that are several kilobases or larger.
 It includes the assembly of multiple DNA fragments, such as parts or operon-level sequences, in a specific order to achieve the desired genetic construct.